stryan/materia/docs/example_repo/README.md

 This will overwrite the `defaults` value, if one is set.

-This repository contains example tooling in the `mise.toml.example` file for encrypting `secrets/*.toml` files as `secrets/*.age` files using `mise` tasks.
-You do not need to do this and can manage age files (or any other secrets engine) using whatever third party tooling you wish.
+This repository contains example tooling in the `mise.toml.example` file for encrypting `attributes/*.toml` files as `attributes/*.age` files using `mise` tasks.
+You do not need to do this and can manage age files (or any other attributes engine) using whatever third party tooling you wish.